-Foreign Minister Lars Løkke Rasmussen (M) calls it a dilemma that Danish offshore wind turbine projects have been put on hold due to doubts about EU rules for state aid.
-He says this on Monday after a ministerial meeting in Brussels, where government support for green transition has been on the agenda.
+UPDATED: Foreign Minister Lars Løkke Rasmussen (M) calls it a dilemma that Danish offshore wind turbine projects have been put on hold due to doubts about EU rules for state aid.
+He said this on Monday after a ministerial meeting in Brussels, where state aid for the green transition was on the agenda.

 /ritzau/